A symmetry-protected topological optical lattice clock: Topologically-pumped matter-wave interferometer

 We now discuss an alternative MWI protocol that shows reduced sensitivity of unwanted noise thanks to the use of topologically-protected adiabatic transfer instead of a multi-pulse sequence.
 The basic idea is to achieve the desired spatial separation using the topological ``Thouless pumping'' protocol (TPP), shown in \fig{interf}-(b).
 In this case, within the same time duration $t_f$, half of the time is spent to repeat $N^T_p$ Thouless pumping cycles with a cycle time $\tau$, in order to spatially separate the $\ket{g}$ and $\ket{e}$ states by $d_{eg}=2N^T_pa_L$.
 Then, the same amount of time is used to bring the two states back to the initial location, and measure the accumulated phase in the same way as in the MPP.
-No dark time is needed in this protocol as the two states continuously accumulate differential phases during the adiabatic Thouless pumping cycles.
-We sketch in the right panel of \fig{interf}-(b) the time variation of the RM parameters used to perform a pumping cycle with duration $\tau=1/12$ seconds and their corresponding laser frequencies: in the protocol, we change $\omega_1$ together with $\omega_0$, so that the value of $\delta_t$ is kept at a fixed value at all time.
-Contrary to the MPP, the ideal accumulated phase scales quadratically with $t_f$:
+No dark time is needed in this protocol as the two states continuously accumulate differential phase during the adiabatic Thouless pumping cycles.
+We sketch in \fig{pump}-(a) the time variation of the RM parameters (left panel) used to perform a pumping cycle with duration $\tau=1/12$ seconds and their corresponding laser frequencies (right panel): in the protocol, we vary $\omega_1$ together with $\omega_0$, so that the value of $\delta_t$ is kept at a fixed value at all time.
+In the left panel of \fig{pump}-(b), we show the spatial distribution of the states $e$ and $g$ in the lattice, $n_{l,e/g}=\braket{\hat a^\dagger_{l,e/g}\hat a_{l,e/g}}$ during two Thouless pumping cycles.
+We also show in the right panel of \fig{pump}-(b) the time-dependence of $(\delta,~\Omega_A-\Omega_B)$ within one Thouless pumping cycle.

+Contrary to the MPP, the ideal accumulated phase scales \emph{quadratically} with $t_f$, which is is also the case for free-falling atoms: